Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsubsection{Local Intrinsic Dimensionality (LID)}

-Barua \etal~\cite{barua2019quality} introduce a new evaluation measure called ``CrossLID'' to assess the local intrinsic dimensionality (LID) of real-world data with respect to neighborhoods found in GAN-generated samples.
+\cite{barua2019quality} introduce a new evaluation measure called ``CrossLID'' to assess the local intrinsic dimensionality (LID) of real-world data with respect to neighborhoods found in GAN-generated samples.
 Intuitively, CrossLID measures the degree to which the manifolds of two data distributions coincide with each other.
 The idea behind CrossLID is depicted in Fig.~\ref{fig:barua2019quality}.
 Barua \etal~compare CrossLID with other measures and show that it a) is strongly correlated with the progress of GAN training, b) is sensitive to mode collapse, c) is robust to small-scale noise and image transformations, and 4) is robust to sample size.
+It is not clear whether this measure can be applied to complex and high dimensional data where it is hard to define local dimensionality.